duclos-cavalcanti/microsemi-error-detection/README.md

 Example 16x8 pixel images are generated on the user's computer, they are encoded through a typical [(16,11) Hamming Encoding](https://en.wikipedia.org/wiki/Hamming_code).
 This given encoding is able to detect up to two errors in a given payload, as well as correct one bit flip.
 As per the illustration above, a given image is generated, encoded and sent to the device using `UART` and done so entirely though a series of `python` scripts.
-The `MSS Microprocessr`  receives the data on an interrupt-driven mechanism and collects all the data needed, injects bit errors in a somewhat random fashion and passes it on to the `Fabric` which should take care of decoding and error correction!
+The `MSS Microprocessr`  receives the data on an interrupt-driven mechanism and collects all the data needed, injects bit errors in a somewhat random fashion and passes it on to the `MSS Fabric` which should take care of decoding and error correction!

-Please look at the [wiki](https://github.com/duclos-cavalcanti/microsemi-error-detection/wiki) for a detailed documentation on toolchain and project setup!
+Please look at the [wiki](https://github.com/duclos-cavalcanti/microsemi-error-detection/wiki) for a detailed documentation on tool-chain and project setup!

 ## 2. Usage
+A showcase of the project in it's use can be seen in the `gif` below:

 ## 3. License